Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Introduction

 for some spacing parameter $h \in \R_{+}$ and search vector $\v \in \R^d$.
 We use $\E_{n}$ to denote the conditional expectation with respect to the natural filtration, i.e.,

 We use the $\O(\cdot)$ notation to hide universal constants independent of the sample size $n$.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:KW}, we describe the Kiefer-Wolfowitz algorithm with random search directions along with three illustrative examples of the classical regression problems.
 We also provide a technical lemma to characterize the limiting behavior of the {\kw} gradient, which leads to the distributional constraint of the random direction vector.
 In Section \ref{sec:clt}, we first introduce the technical assumptions before we present the finite-sample rate of convergence of the {\kw} estimator.
 We further provide the asymptotic distribution of the {\akw} estimator, accompanied by discussions on the statistical (in)efficiency.
 We highlight a comparison of the choices of the direction distributions in Section \ref{sec:choice_dir}, and further extend the theoretical analysis to multi-query settings of the {\kw} algorithm in Section \ref{sec:multiple}.
+Section \ref{sec:nonsmooth} generalizes our analysis to some specific nonsmooth loss functions, such as the quantile regression.
 Based on the established asymptotic distribution results, we propose two types of online statistical inference procedures in Section \ref{sec:infer}.
 A functional extension of the distributional analysis of {\kw} as a stochastic process is also provided.
 Numerical experiments in Section \ref{sec:exp} lend empirical support to our theory.
-Further discussions are provided in Section \ref{ref:disc} and all proofs are relegated to the Appendix.
+All proofs are relegated to the Appendix.